La Castellane

-La Castellane is a neighbourhood in the 15th arrondissement of Marseille, France.
+La Castellane is a neighbourhood in the 16th arrondissement of Marseille, France.
 Built as a Modernist council estate in the 1960s for French refugees of the Algerian War of 1954–1962, it is now home to about 7,000 residents, many of whom are second-generation French citizens.
-The neighbourhood is plagued by unemployment, drug trafficking, prostitution and arms smuggling.

-It is known for being the neighbourhood where the footballer Zinedine Zidane grew up.
+The neighbourhood is plagued by unemployment, drug trafficking, prostitution, and arms smuggling.
+It is also known for being the neighbourhood where the footballer Zinedine Zidane grew up.

 Location

 La Castellane is located in the Verduron district in the northwestern edge of Marseille, the second largest city in France after its capital Paris.
 It is just off the A55 autoroute.

 History

 The neighbourhood was built on the grounds of the ancient marquisate of Foresta.
 The idea of building tall, modern buildings was first broached in 1955.
 They were designed by architect Pierre Meillassoux, who was inspired by master architect Xavier Arsène-Henry and, to a certain extent, Oscar Niemeyer.
 The housing complex, completed in the 1960s, consists of eleven buildings containing 1,249 apartments.
 As of 2015, the buildings are said to be run-down.

 The neighbourhood first served as a council estate for refugees of the Algerian War of 1954–1962, as a result of the loss of French Algeria during the presidency of General Charles de Gaulle.
 Shortly after, immigrants from Morocco moved to La Castellane, followed by others from Sub-Saharan Africa and the Caribbeans.
 It is now home to about 7,000 residents, many of whom are second-generation French citizens.
 For example, it is the hometown of football player Zinedine Zidane, whose parents were born in Algeria.
 Lamine Gassama, another football player who grew up in La Castellane, was born to parents from Senegal.
 As in many other underserved French banlieues, young people from La Castellane are "condemned to excellence" to achieve success and recognition in mainstream society, often through football.

 In the first round of the 2017 presidential election, the 15th arrondissement voted 27% for Marine Le Pen, the Front National candidate.
 This support for far right political organizations in the neighborhoods nearby La Castellane reflects the tensions between ethnically European and immigrant populations living in Marseille and throughout France.
 Part of a national phenomenon, the lack of integration of immigrants into mainstream French society has led to many living in La Castellane to not identify themselves as French.
 The social divisions between banlieues like La Castellane and mainstream France are also clear from anti-immigrant rhetoric in local and national politics, which purports that people from the banlieues are not truly French.